 A local restriction that prohibits all antennas would prevent viewers from receiving signals, and is prohibited by the Commission’s rule.
 Procedural requirements can also unreasonably delay installation, maintenance or use of an antenna covered by this rule.
 For example, local rules or regulations that require a person to obtain a permit or approval prior to installation create unreasonable delay and are generally prohibited.
 Permits or prior approval necessary to serve a legitimate written safety or historic preservation purpose may be permissible.
 Although a simple notification process (e.g. post installation) might be permissible, such a process cannot be used as a prior approval requirement and may not delay or increase the cost of installation.
 The burden is on the association to show that a notification process does not violate our rule.

 I’ve seen an HOA claim that since a TV antenna can receive a signal at a distance that they can then impose restrictions under this language.
 This is a misunderstanding of what “distant signal” means.
 A distant signal is one that originates from a distant station outside your media market.
 In FCC documents relating to TV broadcast carriage for cable and satellite providers the FCC defines:

 A “distant station” is one that originates outside of a satellite subscriber’s local television market . . .

-Therefore if a broadcast channel is in your local media market, it is cont considered a “distant signal” and an antenna cannot not be profited to receive those channels.
+Therefore if a broadcast channel is in your local media market, it is not considered a “distant signal” and an antenna cannot be prohibited to receive those channels.
 This includes channels that are widely viewable in your area.

 There are situations where an HOA can impose regulations on antennas when they act in the interests of historic preservation.
 There are stringent rules around such regulations and are laid out in the following language: